groupoasys/flexanalytics/documentation/index.rst

  On a fundamental level, `FlexAnalytics` will produce a novel mathematical framework for data-driven decision making.
 On a practical level, `FlexAnalytics` will show that this framework can facilitate the best use of a large amount and a wide variety of data to efficiently operate the sustainable energy systems of the future.

-If you would like to know more about this project, please have a look at this site.
-All work related to the project is summarized below.
+On this site you can find more details on `FlexAnalytics`.
+All work related to the project is summarised below.

 Contents
 --------